translatorswb/TWB-MT-fastapi/README.md

 To use the big model while inference request, you'll need to specify an `alt` parameter as `big`.
 Otherwise, it'll default to the first loaded model.
 (Example shown later below)

+**Note**: If loading two multilingual models at the same time, make sure you add `alt` labels to them.
+If not only the last one will be loaded.
+While on inference request, you don't need to specify the alt label as it will find the first model with the language direction supported.

 ### Model chaining

 Model chaining is useful when you want to translate in language directions which you don't have direct models for.